kb1vc/SoDaRadio/README.md

 This will run for a while.
 You should see *absolutely no errors or warnings* as I put real effort into making sure the system builds cleanly.
-If you get a warning or error, copy the text of the warning/error into an email and send it to radiogeek381 at gmail.com  with the output of the folliwing command:
+If you get a warning or error, copy the text of the warning/error into an email and send it to radiogeek381 at gmail.com  with the output of the following command:
 ~~~~
 git rev-parse HEAD
 ~~~~
-The command must be typed somwhere in the tree that you just created with the git clone command.
+The command must be typed somewhere in the tree that you just created with the git clone command.